Keyfactor/command-cert-manager-issuer/docs/config_usage.markdown

   password: <base64 encoded password>
 EOF
 ```

-If the Helm chart was deployed with the `--set "secretConfig.useClusterRoleForSecretAccess=true"` flag, the secret must be created in the same namespace as any Issuer resources deployed.
-Otherwise, the secret must be created in the same namespace as the controller.

 If the Command server is configured to use a self-signed certificate or with a certificate signed by an untrusted root, the CA certificate must be provided as a Kubernetes secret.
 ```shell